Hans-Georg Gadamer (1900—2002)

 As a result of his unique approach, Gadamer’s interpretation of Plato avoids the standard dualism (entrenched in part, Gadamer tells us, by Aristotle’s literalist readings of his teacher) that pits the Good-Beyond-Being against the good-for-us.
 Gadamer emphasizes the productive, rather than problematic, nature of the chorismos (the separation) between the sensual world of appearances and the transcendent realm of the forms.
 In other words, pace Aristotle, this separation was necessary and productive and not something to be overcome.
 Gadamer follows Plato in insisting on the ontological nature of the Good.
 Far from an empty concept, as Aristotle charged, the Good serves as an assumption that makes possible all understanding.
 The Good symbolizes the way in which thinking always “points beyond itself” (Philosophical Apprenticeships, 186).
 The plethora and variety of appearances must be made sense of in light of the assumption that something lies beyond our present understanding—namely, the Idea of the Good.
 Plato appealed to the Good in order to criticize the ethical relativism of the Eleatics.
 Gadamer draws our attention to how Plato’s appeal to the Good allowed him to transform Eleatic dialectic in two important ways: 1) to direct it towards getting clear about the “subject matter” (die Sache) as opposed to having as its goal the defeat of one’s opponent with logical prowess, and 2) to ground it in Socratic dialogue.
 Gadamer himself sought to recover the emphasis on the early Platonic dialectic, while refusing its later Hegelian instantiation, in order to return philosophy to Plato’s original intention as a dialectic defined primarily as the “art of carrying on a conversation” (Philosophical Apprenticeships, 186).
 The key to Gadamer’s later hermeneutics is grasping the significance of how Gadamer understands the connection between Platonic dialectic and Socratic dialogue.

 Gadamer also returns anew to Aristotle.
 By stressing the import of Aristotle’s practical philosophy as that which emphasizes the background, that is, the conditions, for knowing, Gadamer challenged one of the leading Aristotelians of his day, Werner Jaeger.
 All knowing always starts from practical human concerns and must not lose its way in abstraction (a charge Gadamer later made against the Critique of Ideology).
 Gadamer’s interest in practical philosophy and its basis in human experience motivated hermeneutics’ ethical sensibilities, for instance, as witnessed in Gadamer’s esteem of phronesis as a key hermeneutic principle.
 What Gadamer wants to draw out from phronesis is the way in which knowledge is for the sake of acting, in other words, for the sake of living.
 An excessively theoretical or scientific knowledge forgets that knowledge stems out of and must return to praxis.
 But what sort of knowledge is sufficient for action conditioned by the variability of human life?
 The knowledge appropriate for the task is what Aristotle names as “phronesis.”
 Such a knowledge requires application but not in the way that modern science understands application: namely, the secondary and discrete step that follows from a prior theoretical knowledge.
-Neither is it adequately expressed by “judgment” (as in its later Kantian instanciation that subsumes a particular under a universal.) that subsumes a particular under a universal.
+Neither is it adequately expressed by “judgment” (as in its later Kantian instanciation that subsumes a particular under a universal).
 Phronesis rejects the theory-practice dualism of both of these models of knowledge and instead entails the ability to transform a prior communal knowledge, that is, sensus communis, into a know-how relevant for a new situation.
 It is this requirement for human judgment emerging forth from a specific human community that Gadamer describes as reflective of hermeneutic understanding.
 The ethical overtone of phronesis as a hermeneutic concept suggests the way in which this knowledge is directed toward right action based on a “universal” (that is, communal rather than transcendent) knowledge.
 As Gadamer explains in Truth and Method, while “hermeneutical consciousness is involved neither with technical nor moral knowledge” (315) there is an overlap with the latter to the extent to which it entails right action based primarily on the ability to make one’s own that which comes to one out of a community.
 Such knowledge emerges out from and returns to praxis.
 Accordingly, one of Gadamer’s key contributions to philosophy, and one that took him beyond his teacher, Heidegger, was to insist that hermeneutics is practical philosophy.
 Gadamer clarifies that practical philosophy is rooted in human existence, which is never solipsistic but always communal.
 Rejecting the absolutism of modernity, Gadamer’s philosophy emphasized experience, but not the isolated existence of much 19th and 20th century existentialism.
 Rather, for Gadamer, existence means existing with others, which requires dialogue born of humility and an openness for inquiry: “hermeneutic philosophy understands itself not as an absolute position but as a way of experience.
 It insists that there is no higher principle than holding oneself open in a conversation” (Philosophical Hermeneutics, 189).

 Heidegger referred to his own early work as “hermeneutical philosophy,” and after his “turn” quipped that he wanted to leave the business of hermeneutics to Gadamer.
 Gadamer himself was never sure whether this was a compliment or a criticism!
 Nonetheless, Gadamer did develop hermeneutics beyond Heidegger’s use of that term, which can be seen foremost in Gadamer’s unique concept of truth, as developed most fully in Truth and Method.